The Sonoma Valley Regional Park is located just minutes away from The Big and Juicy Grape. It is on Sonoma Highway (SR 12) going towards Santa Rosa.

 For information on the park: http://parks.sonomacounty.ca.gov/Visit/Sonoma-Valley-Regional-Park/

-Come spend a few days in this beautiful Valley of the Moon, don’t spend a small fortune in lodging, instead, get a private and memorably comfortable stay affordably at The Big and Juicy Grape.
+Come spend more than a few days in this beautiful Valley of the Moon, don’t spend a small fortune in lodging, instead, get a private and memorably comfortable stay affordably at The Big and Juicy Grape.

 We are presently accepting reservations via: